noteflakes-music/lyp/README.md

 __Power users__: rewrite gem binaries for faster execution.
 When lyp is installed as a gem, the Rubygems system creates wrapper script files for `lyp` and `lilypond` which incur a performance penalty that adds up to 200msecs per invocation.
 Use this command to rewrite the gem binaries so as to improve their running time.

+### lyp benchmark

+Synopsis: `lyp benchmark FILE`

+__Power users__: benchmark the running time of all installed versions of Lilypond using the given source file.
+This command accepts all Lilypond command line switches.

 ### lyp cleanup

 Synopsis: `lyp cleanup`